How to Stop Basement Wall Leaks in Their Tracks

-If the inspector with the Groundworks company serving your area notices wet walls, leaks, or efflorescence in your basement, they may recommend the installation of our wall vapor barrier.
+If your inspector notices wet basement walls, leaks, or efflorescence in your basement, they may recommend the installation of our wall vapor barrier.
 This plastic barrier is 12-mil thick, waterproof, mold-resistant, and guaranteed to stop vapor intrusion through porous concrete walls.

 After the vapor barrier is placed on the walls, any water that seeps through the walls will automatically run behind the material and down into the interior perimeter drainage system.
 Water in these drains is directed to a sump pump that pumps the water up and out of your home.

 Additionally, if your basement walls are cracking or bowing inward, you may need foundation repair solutions including reinforcing carbon fiber straps or wall anchors to counteract hydrostatic pressure.
 These solutions are compatible with the wall vapor barrier and can be installed at the same time.

 The best part about these repairs is they are long-lasting and will keep your basement protected for good.
 While sealants only last a matter of months, some vapor barriers have a five to 10-year lifespan and others can last up to 20 years or more.